 6. Beta Testing

 The beta test is conducted at one or more customer sites by the end-user of the software.
-This version is released for the limited number of users for testing in real time environment
+This version is released for a limited number of users for testing in a real-time environment

 When software testing is performed for the limited number of people

 This software is tested such that it works fine for the different operating systems.
 It is covered under the black box testing technique.
 In this, we just focus on the required input and output without focusing on internal working.